aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++

 This function determines whether Abaqus ``standard.exe`` is still running.
-If it is a dialog window is called up in Matlab notifying that it is still running.
-Click ``OK`` to procede.
-The next window will present the option of either to wait until all models are finished or to kill all Abaqus proceses.
+If it is a dialogue window is called up in Matlab notifying that it is still running.
+Click ``OK`` to proceed.
+The next window will present the option of either waiting until all models are finished or killing all Abaqus processes.

 Syntax
 ++++++